-I’m a Ph.D. candidate in Behavioral Science at The University of Chicago, working with Drs.
-Christopher J. Bryan (UT-Austin) and Jane L. Risen (Chicago Booth), and Forrest Moore (UC-Chapin Hall).
+I am currently a Postdoctoral Education Fellow at Stanford SPARQ and earned my Ph.D. in Behavioral Science at The University of Chicago.
 My goal is to engage in rigorous research that advances equitable actions, practices, and policies through participatory, community-based collaborations.
 Specifically, I investigate the psychological and behavioral impact of critical narratives that wisely expose how current social problems are rooted in systems of oppression and introduce routes for transformative change.

 My background is in using theory-based, psychologically wise, human-centered design methods to create and experimentally evaluate intervention programs in health and higher education.
 My current work combines this background with critical social theories to compare conventional intervention approaches to interventions that include (1) critical narratives that expose how hidden systems have operated to marginalize groups and (2) youth participatory action research methods to collaboratively design interventions that actively incorporate the goals and expertise of youth who are faced with navigating the consequences of social inequities.